 However the internet of things (iot) heralds a wholly new era in the way we use apps, smart phones and the internet to connect.
 Think of a smart fridge that is programmed to inform you on which food groups you are running low on.
 That is then received through your mobile phone and then, pending your approval, it will order new stocks that are delivered to your home.
 Whether the delivery process will be made automated by drone technology is another question entirely, however to be close minded in our speculation of this technology must be considered ignorant to the rate and complexity of change worldwide.

 In the context of the logistics industry the Internet and e-commerce technology has seen some firms implement warehouse automation.
-Yes, robotic warehouse automation is a reality, even if, admittedly it is only for companies that can afford such huge expenditure, and for the scale of these companies operation – a very economical, future proof decision indeed.
+Yes, robotic warehouse automation for businesses as storage facilities or forklift trucks is a reality, even if, admittedly it is only for companies that can afford such huge expenditure, and for the scale of these companies operation – a very economical, future proof decision indeed.

 Also we have seen the prevalence of interconnected fork-lift trucks increase.
 Connected to systems they will inform the operator - who is not necessarily in the fork-lift truck cab – of the exact status of the good and in which allotted, pre-programmed slot the good is.
 For the consumer they know live details as soon as it has been picked of the shelf, its status and nature etc.